 As a way to continuously monitor the mosquito population, TCPH has made Gravid mosquito traps available to all Tarrant County cities.
 Cities set the traps in strategic locations, collect samples of mosquitoes and deliver them to the TCPH laboratory or a contracted laboratory for testing --specifically for West Nile Virus positive pools.
 Collectively, more than 150 traps are now in use across the county.
 TCPH uses the same process in the County’s unincorporated areas.
 Test results are posted on the interactive map on this web page.

-There is no way to predict what any moquito-borne illness season will be like.
-Studies and research continually prove that the most effective, most practical and least expense means of preventing such illnesses is to keep mosquitoes from breeding where possible and that people keep themselves from being bitten by mosquites through the use of repellent and by wearing appropriate clothing when outdoors.
+There is no way to predict what any mosquito-borne illness season will be like.
+Studies and research continually prove that the most effective, most practical, and least expensive means of preventing such illnesses is to keep mosquitoes from breeding where possible and that people keep themselves from being bitten by mosquitoes through the use of repellent and by wearing appropriate clothing when outdoors.